 Do not use this medication if you:

-- are allergic or sensitive to ASA, codeine, caffeine, or any of the ingredients of the medication
+- are allergic or sensitive to ASA, codeine, caffeine, or any ingredients of the medication

 - are in the last three months of pregnancy or are nursing

-- are receiving blood thinners such as warfarin
+- are taking blood thinners such as warfarin

 - are 12 years of age or younger